KothaNikhil/FactoryManagement/QUICK_REFERENCE.md

 Reports → Set Date Range → Filter by Date → Export to Excel

 ### Add New Item
-Items Managemet → NEW → Enter Details → Save
+Items Management → NEW → Enter Details → Save

 ### Add New Party
-Parties Managemet → NEW → Enter Details → Save
+Parties Management → NEW → Enter Details → Save

 ## ⚡ Quick Tips